-Social connections are one of the the six core online behaviours.
+Social connections are one of the the 6 core online behaviours.
 That’s great.

-But where does your brand and its advertising fit in?
-Let’s take each of the major social channels and see how they do against what people want online.
+But where does your brand fit in?
+Let’s look at some of the major social channels and see how they do against what people want online.

 Facebook can do all of the above with maybe the exception of productivity (in general social media is not a great place for productivity).

 It’s main role for real (non-marketing) people though is a place for social connections.

 But let’s face it, Facebook is not what it was.